kcayut/1a2b-Guess-number/README.md

 I reperform her in python, perhaps she not be the best one, but shut up!
 I love her.

 It's time to talk about game rule:
-  1. Pick 4 different number between 0~9 /n
+  1. Pick 4 different number between 0~9 \n
         for example : 1234
   2. Carefully rearrange them in a specific order. for example : 2341